 Description

-In the 1st floor are rounded oriel windows, with replacement plate glass but retaining top-hung leaded and coloured glass casements above transoms.
-The attic has cross windows in gables with barge boards and pendant finials, with leaded and coloured glass over the transoms.
+On the first floor, there are rounded oriel windows, which have replacement plate glass but still retain top-hung leaded and coloured glass casements above the transoms.
+The attic features cross windows in the gables, adorned with barge boards and pendant finials, and includes leaded and coloured glass over the transoms.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.